-XV.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XIV.
+PUI BLIC SERVICES.
+Would the project result in: a) Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: Fire protection? $\boxtimes$ Police protection? $\boxtimes$ Schools? $\boxtimes$ Parks? $\boxtimes$ Other public facilities? $\boxtimes$ a.
+Discussion: a.
+The proposed project will have a less than significant impact on public services.
+Fire protection measures are required as part of the development and there would be no expected impact to response time as the property has good public road access.
+School impact mitigation fees will be levied with the building permit application.
+Those fees assist local school districts with capacity building measures, and by law are considered full mitigation for any impacts.
+The project will have little impact on public parks.
+County revenue resulting from building permit fees, and property tax increases will help meet the costs of providing public services to the property.
+Mitigation Measure(s): None required.
+Less Than Potentially Significant Impact Significant With Mitigation Incorporation Less Than Significant Impact No Impact XV.
 RE CREATION.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? \boxtimes b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes a/b.
-This application proposes new light industrial/warehousing building and on-site employment.
+Would the project: a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$ a/b.
+This application proposes new light industrial/warehouse building and on-site employment.
 No portion of this project, nor any foreseeable result thereof, would significantly increase the use of existing recreational facilities.
 This project does not include recreational facilities that would have a significant adverse effect on the environment.